 Isaiah 30:21

-God gives the grace to become a parent, and qualifies parents as they go.
+God gives parents the grace to become parents, and qualifies them as they go.
 This is the same way he qualifies all of us to minister to other people: let by little, and through experience.

 For the foolishness of God is wiser than man’s wisdom, and the weakness of God is stronger than man’s strength.
 Brothers, consider the time of your calling: Not many of you were wise by human standards; not many were powerful; not many were of noble birth.
 27But God chose the foolish things of the world to shame the wise; God chose the weak things of the world to shame the strong.
 28He chose the lowly and despised things of the world, and the things that are not, to nullify the things that are, 29so that no one may boast in His presence.